Click2code/apache-spark-test/README.md

 registered in the Hive metastore, which means that the table is managed by Hive.
 Which also means that you __SHOULD NOT__ remove the tables by hand by eg. `rm -rf` the directories from `spark-warehouse`!

+The Hive Metastore is implemented using Derby.
+By default, spark will create a directory `metastore_db` that effectively is the model for the Hive database.
+Spark only has one Hive database named `default`.

 Persistent tables exist even after the Spark program has restarted, as long as you maintain your connection to the same metastore.

 ```scala